API¶

 - add_dim (bool) – if the dimensions should be added to

-used for the export - add_dn (Optional[float]) – if the channel dimension should be added to
+out_filenameused for the export - add_dn (Optional[float]) – if the channel dimension should be added to

-used for the export enter the diameter as float - working_directory (str) – directory where the files get saved
+out_filenameused for the export enter the diameter as float - working_directory (str) – directory where the files get saved

 - unit (Optional[str]) – enter unit to add the unit in the plots